rustam-isangulov/AzureOnBoarding/README.md

 }
 ```

-### RBAC configuration for Blob Storage and Service Bus and App Configuration
+### RBAC configuration for Blob Storage, Service Bus and App Configuration

 When the function app is created the following roles are assigned to it in order to access Blob Storage, Service Bus and App Configuration: